trouillon-lab/PoolPy/README.md

 # PoolPy

 A Python package to design and decode group testing strategies.
-This package implements seven of the most commonly used group testing strategies.

-We provide pre-computed designs for all methods across a large range of sample numbers on our web app (LINK).
+We provide pre-computed designs for all methods across a large range of sample numbers on our [web app](https://trouillon-lab.github.io/PoolPy/).
 If your specific use case is not covered, you can compute the corresponding designs using the `pool_N.py` script, as described below.
 To decode the results of your test, use the XXX script.

+This package implements several of the most commonly used group testing strategies.
 Implemented methods:
 - Hierarchical
 - Binary
 - Matrix
 - Multi-dimensional
 - Shifted transversal
-- Chinese trick
+- Chinese remainder
 - Random

 More details can be found in the associated publication.